Ofgem approves £28 billion upgrade to UK energy networks, adding £108 to household bills.

 Under the plans, around £17.8 billion will go towards gas transmission and distribution systems.
 While a further £10.3 billion will be used to strengthen the country’s high voltage electricity grid.

-The regulator says says the work is needed to modernise aging infrastructure, prepare the gird for growing electricity demand, and support the shift towards cleaner energy.
+The regulator says the work is needed to modernise ageing infrastructure, prepare the gird for growing electricity demand, and support the shift towards cleaner energy.

 However, because the upgrades are funded through energy bills, households will see a gradual increase in network charges.